Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

   compete the section when fixed.

 ### Migrating a Legacy Transformer into a T-Engine

+TODO
+* Talk about creating pipelines in json rather than Spring or via values in transformer.properties.

 This section will describe how to migrate custom synchronous transformers created for Alfresco Content Repository (ACS) prior to version 6.2, to new